mariosanr/md-schedule/README.md

   \- [ ] #todo This is a task with medium importance that is still not done and I will be notified on August 30th at 4:00 pm @16:00 🔼 🛫 2024-08-30 📅 2024-09-05
 - Additional support for 'static tasks', which need to be in a file with today's date as the title.
 Compatible with the [Obsidian Day Planner plugin](https://github.com/ivan-lednev/obsidian-day-planner):
+  - These may be inside a checkbox or a simple bullet point.

   \-  08:00 - 09:00 Wake up

-  These maybe inside a checkbox or a simple bullet point.
 - All dates must follow the YYYY-MM-DD format.

 ## Contributing